ivan-ict/focusbear-posthog-llm-analysis/docs/handover.md

 ```

 The report reads `data/outputs/onboarding_analysis.xlsx` and writes a local DOCX file.
 It does not call PostHog or OpenAI again.
+Both the workbook and the DOCX report are local generated artifacts and are ignored by git.

 ### Adjust Stage Or Category Logic